datalayer/grafana-dashboards/README.md

 # Ξ Datalayer Grafana Dashboards

 This repository contains the dashboard definitions for the Datalayer Observer service.
 Read more on [Datalayer Tech](https://datalayer.tech/docs/build/kubernetes/services/system/observer).
-We are using the following tools:
+We are using the following tools to create the dashboards:

 - `OpenTelemetry Collector`:
     - As deployment to proxy metrics and traces from Datalayer services to Prometheus and Tempo.